Curriculum & Programs

 Grade 1 – Age 6-7 yrs

-Central Theme | Fairy tales, fables and myths from around the world |
+Central theme | Fairy tales, fables and myths from around the world |

 Math | Number patterns, manipulate numbers up to 12 with the four processes of addition, subtraction, multiplication, and division |